My friend and colleague, Paul M. Jones, calls me out as a bully. Apparently from the way interviewees complain to their headhunter about me, I am.

 He disagrees with me that an algorithm (like quicksort) and best practice (like code versioning) are not patterns.
 Instead, he states that they are different sort of patterns, just not application design patterns.

-Finally he goes into the part of how I’m an intellectual bully.
+Finally he goes into a rant on how I’m an intellectual bully. 😀

 Finally he calls that my discourse is uncivil.